IBM/vision-hzn/README.md

 ```
 nvidia-docker run --rm nvidia/cuda:10.2-base-ubuntu18.04 nvidia-smi
 ```
+*If not successful then reboot the VM and Run above command again before purging and starting the install again.

+You may also try searching for nvidia-driver versions such nas 460, 470 and install one of them.

 *If not successful you may have to purge your nividia install and redo the steps as follows*
 ```
 sudo apt-get purge nvidia*